asartalo/diligence/README.md

 ## Development

+Development happens on the main branch.
+When we're ready to release, we merge those changes to the release branch.

-The desktop app has only been tested on Linux.
+At the moment, the desktop app has only been tested on Linux.
 If you have an instance of the release version of the app running while developing, run the debug mode with the `DILIGENCE_APP_ID_PREFIX` set to something (e.g. "dev") so that it won't conflict with the release version.

 See the following example command below to do this on the terminal.